Bin Collection Brisbane 2020 🚮: Cut Waste Costs On Bin Day Brisbane

-Will it apply to council as well as commercial rubbish bins?
+Will it apply to Brisbane City Council bin collection as well as commercial rubbish bins?

-As the labels will appear on products – in the near future we would expect to see recycling behaviour change for residential kerbside collections also.
+As the labels will appear on products – in the near future we would expect to see recycling behaviour change for residential kerbside collections (for Brisbane City Council bin collection) also.

-Brisbane City Council has recently awarded a new multi year tender for bin collection days.
-We will wait to see if the recycling approach changes to reflect this on the bin collection calendar.
+Brisbane City Council bin collection has recently awarded a new multi year tender for bin collection days (Brisbane City Council bin days).
+We will wait to see if the recycling approach changes to reflect this on the Brisbane bin calendar.

 We at Waster think this is a great idea – and should boost recycling and reduce general waste for bin collection Brisbane costs as it is rolled out.

 Of course – this can only work as part of a joined up and smart waste management strategy for the city of Brisbane.
-Labels on packaging will only benefit the environment if easily accessible recycling bins and options are also available for residents and businesses.
+Labels on packaging will only benefit the environment if easily accessible recycling bins and options are also available for residents (Brisbane City Council bin collection) and businesses.

 Government intervention will be required in light of the increasing difficulties caused by China restricting importation of waste and recycling.